MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-innovationbacklog.md

   - Powerplatform
 ---

-# Set up Innovation Backlog components
+# Set up the Innovation Backlog components

-Leverage our Innovation Backlog app to ask users to submit ideas for apps and flows that need building, and describe pain points with the current process.
+Use the Innovation Backlog app to ask users to submit ideas for apps and flows that need building, and describe pain points with the current process.
 As users describe the process, they will provide information about personas involved, tools used, and measures for improvement.
 This information is then used to calculate an ROI and complexity score.

 Pick the most impactful ideas to for your development team to build, or select them for an upcoming hackathon.
 Other users can vote on ideas, or add their own scenarios to an existing idea.
 Developers can additionally request feedback and testimonials to build their portfolio.

 The Innovation Backlog solution contains assets that are relevant to all users in your organization.

->[!IMPORTANT]
+> [!IMPORTANT]
->The Innovation Backlog components solution doesn't have a dependency on other components of the CoE Starter Kit.
+> The Innovation Backlog components solution doesn't have a dependency on other components of the CoE Starter Kit.
 It can be used independently.

 Before you begin, review the [prerequisites](setup.md#prerequisites) for using the starter kit solution.